vgaldi/fw-lab/content/post/2023-01-09-APL-published/index.md

   focal_point = "Center"
 +++

-Our research highlight on "New wireless architectures based on information metasurfaces" has been accepted for publication in [*National Science Review*](https://academic.oup.com/nsr).
+Our paper on ["Multiple actions of time-resolved short-pulsed metamaterials,"](/publication/ij-162-APL-122-021701-2023) in collaboration with [Carlo Rizza](https://sites.google.com/site/rizzacarlo81/) (University of l'Aquila) and [Nader Engheta](https://www.seas.upenn.edu/~engheta/index.htm) (University of Pennsylvania), has been published in *Applied Physics Letters*.